alex-shevchenko/jinn-docs/definitions/models.md

 Note that you only need to define the additional data you want to save within the pivot.
 The relation fields will be added automatically.

-## Extends, implements and traits
+## Extends, Implements, and Traits
-Due to the way Jinn generates classes it is not possible to directly change the base class of a model.
+Due to the way Jinn generates classes, it is not possible to directly change the base class of a model.
 Also, while you still can define interface implementations and use traits, you may also want Jinn to do this for you.
 All of this can be done by using `class` parameters group on an entity as follows:
 ```yaml